Non 'Consensus' Scientists:

 Thomas Sowell, Ph.D.
 Professor Emeritus of Economics, UCLA, USA

-Vaclav Klaus, app.
-Ph.D.
-Economics, Czech Republic
+Vaclav Klaus, Ph.D.
+Professor of Economics, President of the Czech Republic

 Walter E. Williams, Ph.D.
 Professor of Economics, George Mason University, USA